Questions and answers

 Why not support better nutrition and food security by supporting/subsidizing community greenhouses & gardens?

-Nutrition North Canada is a retail subsidy program designed to support better nutrition by helping to make perishable nutritious food more accessible, and by supporting community based nutritional education activities.
-Community gardens and greenhouses may be supported through specific initiatives and programs provided by other departments or levels of government.
+Nutrition North Canada (NNC) is a retail subsidy program designed to support better nutrition by helping to make perishable nutritious food more accessible, and by funding and supporting culturally appropriate retail and community based nutrition education activities.
+The NNC nutrition education activities aim to increase knowledge of healthy eating and develop skills in selecting and preparing healthy store-bought and traditional or country foods through activities such as workshops, in-store demonstrations, and development of education materials.
+Communities decide which NNC nutrition education activities to undertake based on their needs and priorities.
+For example, they may choose to deliver sessions to learn about gardening skills and organize a community garden.
+Community gardens and greenhouses may also be supported through other initiatives and programs provided by other departments or levels of government.

 Why has Valu Lots shipping to Kitikmeot suddenly tripled?
 Three times the freight cost?
 This doesn't feel right, is there no way to monitor or address the lack of transparency?